Our Future Path! A plan for a better world!

 Inflation and Recession

 Our current economy is vulnerable to being derailed by high inflation or a recession.
-Inflation happens when business and/or consumer demand outstrips supply and causes prices to rise.
-This can happen when there are problems with supply, production or distribution, or simply when we start consuming a lot more.
+Inflation happens when prices of goods and services rise.
+This usually happens when business and/or consumer demand outstrips supply.
+Supplies may be low due to problems with production or distribution, or when we start consuming a lot more than producers had anticipated.
 A recession can occur when consumers and/or businesses significantly cut back on their spending and start laying off workers.
-This can happen when we become too pessimistic about our future and cut back on our spending.
+This can happen when we become too pessimistic about our future and cut back to save for what might be hard times.

 It has usually been left up to our national government to deal with these issues.
 In specific, it has mostly been left to the Federal Reserve, which tries to handle these issues via changes in their target interest rates.
 When inflation is too high, the Federal Reserve will raise rates to reduce borrowing and spending to lower demand, which would in turn lower prices.
 When we are in a recession, the Federal Reserve will lower interest rates to spur borrowing and spending to boost economic growth, which would lead to hiring and increased business and consumer spending.